 County officials say the memorandum will serve as a template for those talks.

-The tentative agreement, finalized last week by the team, county and city, details financing for the $2.3 billion indoor stadium, which would be the anchor of a private multiuse development on land now used by Hillsborough College’s Dale Mabry campus.
+The tentative agreement, finalized last week by the team, county and city, details financing for the $2.3 billion indoor stadium, which would be the anchor of a multiuse district on land now used by Hillsborough College’s Dale Mabry campus.
+The Rays have said they plan to invest at least $8 billion in the surrounding development.

 “The bottom line is that to not move the process forward, to simply put the brakes on it at this moment, in my view, would be highly irresponsible,” said Commissioner Harry Cohen, who voted yes.